GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/carbonStorage/thermalLeakyWell/Example.rst

     :end-before: <!-- SPHINX_SOLVER_END -->

 .. note::
-   The attribute ``temperature`` listed above is mandatory, but will be overridden by GEOSX to impose a non-uniform geothermal gradient along the z-axis, as we will see later.
+   The attribute ``temperature`` listed above is mandatory, but are overridden by GEOSX to impose a non-uniform geothermal gradient along the z-axis, as we will see later.

 ------------------------------------------------------------------
 Constitutive models